pkp24/Vship/README.md

 # Vapoursynth-HIP

-An easy to use vapoursynth plugin to compute SSIMU2 (SSIMULACRA2) or Butteraugli on GPU
+An easy to use vapoursynth plugin to compute SSIMU2 (SSIMULACRA2) from libjxl or Butteraugli from libjxl on GPU with the exception that it uses a real gaussian blur and not a recursive gaussian blur.

 # Usage: